Phnom Penh Cambodia Travel Guide

 Heavy rainfall, high humidity, localized flooding.

 The wet season (June-October) brings monsoon rains.
-Heavy downpours lead to localized urban flooding, especially in low-lying areas or during intense storms.
+Intense rain lead to localized urban flooding, especially in low-lying areas or during intense storms.
 This can disrupt traffic and pedestrian movement.

 November to February offers the best conditions.
-Dry, cooler weather makes exploring comfortable.
+Dry, colder temperatures makes exploring comfortable.

 Dry season (From november To february) for comfortable weather and clearer views.

-Water Festival (Bon Om Touk) in November.
-Khmer New Year during The month of april (hot season).
+Water Festival (Bon Om Touk) during The month of november.
+Khmer New Year in April (hot season).
 Check dates.

 May, June, September, and October for lower prices.